 Yoga is part meditation, with specific body poses and breathing techniques.
 It also helps you relax.
 Practices vary, and some aren't recommended for people with certain medical conditions.
 Some evidence suggests yoga may be good for depression, too, but the evidence isn't conclusive.

 Most touch therapies are based on the idea that the mind and body are interconnected; your physical health and emotional well-being are closely linked.
 The belief is that when your body is relaxed, your mind can add to better health, less depression, and overall wellness.

 There are also reports that mind/body exercises, used with various types of bodywork, can boost feelings of calmness.

 Different forms of exercise can lower stress, relax you, and help lessensymptoms of depression.

 Exercise can also improve your energy, balance, and flexibility.
 In general, it's a safe, effective, and easy way to better your health.

 Check with your doctor before you take on something new or ramp up your activity level.

 Guided imagery is a relaxation technique that some professionals who use biofeedback also practice.
 With guided imagery, you'll think of peaceful mental images, such as ocean waves, or perhaps images of controlling or curing your disease.
 People using this technique say these positive images can ease their condition.

-Pythagoras, the sixth century B.C. philosopher and mathematician, is thought to have been the founder of music therapy.
-During World War II, the Veterans' Hospitals had volunteers who played their music for the wounded soldiers.
+Music can be thought of as a natural tranquilizer for the human spirit.
+It was used by Pythagoras, the 6th century B.C. philosopher and mathematician.
+During World War II, veterans' hospitals had volunteers play music for wounded soldiers.
 The results were so positive that the VA added music therapy programs.